-Welcome to The Queen Eleanor Cycle Ride (QECR), a cycle route through some of England’s finest countryside along the chain of Queen Eleanor Crosses, following Eleanor of Castile’s funereal procession in 1290.
-The next Queen Eleanor Cycle Ride group event will take place over the 2013 August Bank Holiday (23 – 26 August 2013).
+Welcome to The Queen Eleanor Cycle Ride (QECR), a cycle route through some of England’s finest countryside along the route of the Queen Eleanor Crosses, following Eleanor of Castile’s funeral procession in 1290.
+The next Queen Eleanor Cycle Ride group event takes place over the August Bank Holiday.

-The QECR is a unique 200 mile ride along the historic route of the Queen Eleanor Crosses, from Lincoln to London.
-The route covers the best of Lincolnshire, Rutland, Northamptonshire, Bedfordshire and Hertfordshire and is ideally suited to a 3-4 day ride (or 1-2 for the more ambitious!)
+The QECR is an unique 200 mile ride along the historic route of the Queen Eleanor Crosses, from Lincoln to London.
+The route passes through Lincolnshire, Rutland, Northamptonshire, Bedfordshire and Hertfordshire and is ideally suited to a 3-4 day ride

-The group QECR, which takes place over the August bank holiday weekend, is a friendly, sociable charity bike ride suitable for any keen cyclists capable of riding the distance, enthusiastic about fundraising and interested in the history of Queen Eleanor.
+The group QECR, is a friendly, sociable charity bike ride suitable for any keen cyclists capable of riding the distance, enthusiastic about fundraising and interested in the history of Queen Eleanor and the route of the original funeral procession.

 The QECR was founded in 2008 and raises money for The Connection at St-Martin-in-the-Fields, a charity dedicated to providing specialist services to support homeless people in Central London.